kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 `.spec.heartbeatDeadlineSeconds` and make sure to update the status periodically in less than that duration.
 For example, if `.spec.heartbeatDeadlineSeconds` is set to the default value of 1800 (30m), it may update the status every 3 minutes.
 The status updates should look as follows:
-- Check that it supports the `.spec.type`.
+- Verify that it supports the `.spec.type`.
 Please note that the only supported eviction request type is `Soft` for now.
+- Verify that the `.spec.target` is the desired target (e.g., there is a correct pod in the `.spec.target.podRef`)
 - Check that `.status.activeInterceptorName` still matches the `name` previously set in the pod's `.spec.evictionInterceptors`. and that `.status.activeInterceptorCompleted` is still false.
 If one of these is not correct and the eviction process is still not complete, it should